 An important insight comes from our RoR developer, Vlad Shishko, who notes:

-3. Ignoring Database Health
+3. Ignoring database health

 The database is often the first bottleneck in a growing Rails app, and many developers overlook it.